Master of Science in Learning Design and Technology

 Learning culminates in a capstone integration experience that includes class instruction with essential hands-on practice.
 Under the direction of skilled faculty-practitioners, the project incorporates either a scholarly paper, product design, or training program.

-As a graduate, you will be ready to immediately drive organizational change, increase your earning potential, and make a difference for learners and institutions.
+As a graduate of our MS program, you will be ready to immediately drive organizational change, increase your earning potential, and make a difference for learners and institutions.

 |Course Listing>>||Program Learning Outcomes>>|